You share, We take care!Make your research output available to the world

 3. We take care

-Maastricht University Library takes care of sharing your publications with the world on your behalf.
+Maastricht University Library takes care of sharing your publications registered in Pure with the world on your behalf.

 About the “You share, we take care” initiative